pellcorp/creality-wiki/docs/cartographer_flashing.md

 !!! danger

-    THIS IS A RISKY OPERATION YOU COULD EASILY BRICK YOUR CARTO
+    THIS IS A RISKY OPERATION YOU CAN BRICK YOUR CARTO

     Do not follow these instructions unless you have a USB V3 Carto!!!!!!